tuhinsorker/tuhinsorker/README.md

  As a skilled web developer with 6 years of experience in the field.
 My expertise lies in developing and maintaining web applications using various web technologies such as PHP, Laravel, Codeigniter, JavaScript, Express JS, VueJs, and ReactJs.
 I have also proficient in working with databases such as MySQL, MongoDB, Redis, and cloud computing platforms such as Google Cloud.
 Also, I have well-versed in the latest web development practices and frameworks, and my skills in Nginx, Docker, Git, and Bitbucket have helped me to streamline my development process and enhance productivity.
-As a web developer,  possesses excellent problem-solving skills, attention to detail, and a strong work ethic.
-Currently working as a **Sr. Software Engineer** in **[Bdtask](https://bdtask.com)**.
+As a web developer,  possesses excellent problem-solving skills, attention to detail, a strong work ethic and Currently working as a **Sr. Software Engineer** in **[Bdtask](https://bdtask.com)**.

 <!-- <div style="display: flex;">